Mount Paget

 Mount Paget is a summit of Allardyce Range on the South Atlantic/Antarctic island of South Georgia.
-It is the highest peak on the island, and also the highest peak in any territory under the sovereignty of the United Kingdom (excluding the British Antarctic Territory, which has no permanent population and where British sovereignty is unrecognized by most countries, where Mount Hope is the highest peak), more than twice the height of Ben Nevis, the highest mountain on the island of Great Britain.
+At 9629 feet above the sea level, it is the highest peak on the island, and the highest peak in any territory under the sovereignty of the United Kingdom (excluding the British Antarctic Territory, where British sovereignty is unrecognised by most countries, where Mount Hope is the highest peak).
+Mount Paget is more than twice the height of Ben Nevis, the highest mountain on the island of Great Britain and is ranked 23rd by topographic isolation.

 It is a saddle-shaped mountain, marking the highest point of the Allardyce Range in the central part of South Georgia.
 This feature was known to early sealers and whalers at South Georgia, and the name has long been established through general usage.
 It is clearly visible from Grytviken and King Edward Point.

+The west peak of 9565 feet was climbed in December 1960 by Captain V. N. Stevenson, Lt.
+Cdr.
+M. K. Burly and Corporal B. Todd of the Royal Navy, landing at Cape Darnley by helicopter from HMS Protector.
+On 30 December 1964, the summit of 2934 m was reached by Lieutenant S. H. Down, Sergeant T. J. Lynch and Senior Airman J. R. Chester of a British Combined Services expedition.